JordanWu1997/Vim_Tmux_Config/README.md

 #### 2. Plugin Usage Configuration (Vim)
 for more details, check sections in vimrc

-- Plugin usage can be configured in the first section of vimrc
+- Plugin usage can be configured in the first section of `vimrc` file

     ```vim
     " ============================================================================
     " Vim and Neovim settings
     " ============================================================================
-    " Select vim-plug to load, set GUI color (real color) support, and etc.
+    " Select vim-plug to load, set GUI color (real color) support, etc.
     " Assign 0 to disable plug option
     ```

 - Detect using neovim or not (automatic detection)
     - Neovim is better for loading tons of plugins
     - Neovim configuration path is different from vim
     - If using vim, `vim-hug-neovim-rpc` plug will be loaded to bridge vim and neovim

     ```vim
     " Use vim or neovim (Auto-detect)
     let USING_NEOVIM = has('nvim')
     let USING_VIM = !USING_NEOVIM
     ```

 - Check if using vim 8.0 or higher
     - If vim version is less than 8.0, some function is not available (e.g. terminal)
     - Required for
         - [Built-in] terminal mode
         - [Plug-in] vim-polyglot (multi-language support)
         - [Plug-in] ale (multi-languages syntax highlight)

     ```vim
     " Check if vim version >= 8.0 (also for neovim >= 0.5)
     let USING_VIM8 = 1
     ```

 - Customize vim color scheme
     - For fancy symbol support, nerd font is needed (check https://github.com/ryanoasis/nerd-fonts )
     - For pywal theme support, pywal is needed (check https://github.com/dylanaraps/pywal ), also remember to change the directory path to your $HOME/.cache/wal

     ```vim
     " Customize vim theme (Include colorscheme and statusline)
     let USING_CUSTOMIZED_THEME = 1